Ibn Baz: Cosmology

-I did not declare those who believe that the earth rotates to be infidels, nor those who believe that the sun moving around itself, but I do so for those who say that the sun is static and does not move (thābita la jāriya), which is in my last article.
-Whoever says so being an infidel is obvious from the Quran and the Sunnah, because God almighty says: 'And the sun runs on (tajri) to a term appointed for it' ...
-As for saying that the Sun is fixed in one position but still moving around itself, ..., I did not deal with this issue in my first article, nor have I declared as infidel anyone who says so.For another response from the 1970s see Western writers subsequently have drawn parallels between their perception of Ibn Baz and the trial of Galileo by the Catholic Church in the 16th century.

 Ibn Baz is often said to have believed that the Earth was flat.
 Author Robert Lacey says that Ibn Baz gave an interview "in which he mused on how we operate day to day on the basis that the ground beneath us is flat ... and it led him to the belief that he was not afraid to voice and for which he became notorious."
-Though satirized for his belief, "the sheikh was unrepentant.
+Though satirised for his belief, "the sheikh was unrepentant.
 If Muslims chose to believe the world was round, that was their business, he said, and he would not quarrel with them religiously.
 But he was inclined to trust what he felt beneath his feet rather than the statements of scientists he did not know."
-According to Lacey, Ibn Baz changed his mind about the earth's flatness after talking to Prince Sultan bin Salman Al Saud who had spent time in a space shuttle flight in 1985.
+According to Lacey, Ibn Baz changed his mind about the Earth's rotation after talking to Prince Sultan bin Salman Al Saud who had spent time in a space shuttle flight in 1985.

-However, Malise Ruthven and others state that it is incorrect to report that Ibn Baz believed "the earth is flat" Professor Werner Ende, a German expert on Ibn Baz's fatwas, states he has never asserted this.
+However, Malise Ruthven and others state that it is incorrect to report that Ibn Baz believed "the Earth is flat".
+Professor Werner Ende, a German expert on Ibn Baz's fatwas, states he has never asserted this.
 Abd al-Wahhâb al-Turayrî calls those that attribute the flat earth view to Ibn Baz "rumour mongers".
-He points out that Ibn Baz issued a fatwa declaring that the Earth is round, and, indeed, in 1966 Ibn Baz wrote "The quotation I cited [in his original article] from the speech of the great scholar Ibn Al-Qayyim (may Allah be merciful to him) includes proof that the earth is round."
+He points out that Ibn Baz issued a fatwa declaring that the Earth is round, and, indeed, in 1966 Ibn Baz wrote "The quotation I cited [in his original article] from the speech of the great scholar Ibn Al-Qayyim (may Allah be merciful to him) includes proof that the Earth is round."

-Lacey quotes a fatwa by Ibn Baz urging caution towards claims that the Americans had landed on the moon.
-"We must make careful checks whenever the kuffar [unbelievers] or faseqoon [immoral folk] tell us something: we cannot believe or disbelieve them until we get sufficient proof on which the Muslims can depend."
+Lacey quotes a fatwa by Ibn Baz urging caution towards claims that the Americans had landed on the Moon.
+"We must make careful checks whenever the kuffar [unbelievers] or faasiqoon [immoral folk] tell us something: we cannot believe or disbelieve them until we get sufficient proof on which the Muslims can depend."